HamedSeyf/SoundMixer/README.md

 Very basic animations are included in the UI just to make the app a notch beyond being fully static and boring!

+As for design pattern, VIPER has been implemented to showcase a fully functional separation between app data and views.

 For the UI, it uses auto layout through the code.

 There are currently no network calls or unit tests included.

+This app has been tested on iOS Simulators only.

 ENJOY !!!